 How we categorize AI ethics guidelines

-The guidelines have been classified according to whether the organisation that drafted them has the means and processes in place to ensure compliance.
+The guidelines have been classified according to whether the organization that drafted them has the means and processes in place to ensure compliance.
 The categories are therefore not suitable for determining the quality or accuracy of the ethical positions in the documents collected.

 Another important factor is that we do not include adopted legislation in the inventory.
 Laws are by definition binding and would make these categories redundant.
 Furthermore, a comparison between the guidelines of a professional association or a company and the results of a legislative process is not useful for this inventory.
 In our opinion, the various documents that have accompanied and influenced these legislative processes are more relevant.

-We understand a binding policy to mean a policy issued by an organisation/corporate body that has the means [or processes] to sanction non-compliance with the policy.
+We understand a binding policy to mean a policy issued by an organization/corporate body that has the means [or processes] to sanction non-compliance with the policy.
 In particular, this includes guidelines issued by government institutions and professional associations, but also certificates that can be revoked, or companies with structures that enforce compliance with their ethical guidelines, i.e. via an ethics board or ombudsperson that can be contacted in case of a violation of the guidelines and then has at least powers to question the company’s decision.

 These are clear guidelines that an organization or individual agrees to comply with, but that do not specify what the consequences of non-compliance might be.
-Examples of such commitments are code of conducts, voluntary agreements or oaths.
+Examples of such commitments are code of conducts, voluntary agreements, or oaths.

-Recommendations are guidelines that are addressed to other actors or demand measures that the organisation itself cannot implement, e.g. a catalogue of demands of an NGO or the results of a panel of experts [scientific review].
+Recommendations are guidelines that are addressed to other actors or demand measures that the organization itself cannot implement, e.g. a catalogue of demands of an NGO or the results of a panel of experts [scientific review].